dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 * **REFRESH_APP_CONFIG**: This notification is sent in a `MAMUserNotification` and informs the app that new app config data is available.

 ### Further Reading
-For more information about the capabilities of the Graph API, see the [Graph API Reference](https://developer.microsoft.com/graph/docs/concepts/overview). <br>
+For more information about how to create a MAM targeted app configuration policy in Android, see the section on MAM targeted app config in [How to use Microsoft Intune app configuration policies for Android](https://docs.microsoft.com/intune/app-configuration-policies-managed-app).

-For more information about how to create a MAM targeted app configuration policy in Android, see the section on MAM targeted app config in [How to use Microsoft Intune app configuration policies for Android](../apps/app-configuration-policies-use-android.md).
+App config can also be configured using the Graph API.
+For information, see the [Graph API docs for MAM Targeted Config](https://docs.microsoft.com/graph/api/resources/intune-mam-targetedmanagedappconfiguration).

 ## Style Customization (optional)
 Views generated by the MAM SDK can be visually customized to more closely match the app in which it is integrated.
 You can customize primary, secondary, and background colors, as well as the size of the app logo.
 This style customization is optional and defaults will be used if no custom style is configured.

 ### How to customize
 In order to have style changes apply to the Intune MAM views, you must first create a style override XML file.
 This file should be placed in the “/res/xml” directory of your app and you may name it whatever you like.
 Below is an example of the format this file needs to follow.